Gothic-UnZENity-Project/Gothic-UnZENity/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.

 ### Becoming a maintainer
-If you want to build Gothic UnZENity together, then you're encouraged to join our active developer base.
+If you want to build Gothic-UnZENity together, then you're encouraged to join our active developer base.
 Feel free to reach out to #JaXt0r on Discord.